Skip to content

 First, confirm whether your VCF file actually has all the contacts.
 Open it in a text editor and count the BEGIN:VCARD entries against what you expect.

 If contacts are missing from the VCF itself, re-export from the original source.
-We tested this with an interrupted Outlook sync and found 40 of 280 contacts missing.
-A clean re-export fixed it.
-A Reddit thread in r/Office365 with 140+ upvotes confirms partial syncs are a known issue when backups are interrupted.
+Interrupted Outlook syncs can leave a partial contact file, and a clean export is the safest fix.
+A Reddit thread in r/Office365 confirms partial syncs are a known issue when backups are interrupted.

 If the missing contacts came from an old Android phone that was factory reset before the OneDrive backup was complete, you may be able to recover them from Google’s servers.
 The guide on recovering contacts after a factory reset walks through that process step by step, including how to re-export from Google Contacts once they’re recovered.